In this article...

 Airport Security and Vapes

 When it comes to security, e-cigarettes in airports such as Gatwick, vaping devices must be carried in your hand luggage.
 They are banned from checked (hold) baggage due to the risk of the battery overheating.
-You’ll also need to ensure your device can’t be activated by accident, and your e-liquids must comply with the 100ml liquid restriction[vii].
+You’ll also need to ensure your device can’t be activated by accident, and your e-liquids must comply with the 100ml liquid restriction[x].

 Vaping In the Air